alecarraro/alecarraro/README.md

 ## Hi 👋
 My name is Alessandro, and I am a student of Computational Mathematics at TU Delft.
 I have a strong interest in high-performance computing and machine learning, particularly their applications in finance.
 I will start uploading both my previous and current projects here.

-The latest verion of my resume can be found here.

 <!--
 **alecarraro/alecarraro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.